Janadas Devan: "377A debate and the rewriting of pluralism"

 Oh, I cried when I read that.
 Imagine that: The moral conservative majority makes better vulgar jokes than the immoral liberal minority – and in Parliament too.
 If the immoral minority cannot beat the moral majority even in this department, we are really and truly kaput.

 Impact

 Following his article, dozens of blogs proceeded with a point-by-point rebuttal of NMP Thio's address.
-Ms Yvonne Lee Ching Ling, an assistant professor of law at NUS, wrote a letter to the Straits Times Forum as a reply to Devan's article.
-Devan has maintained that "Critical analyses surface with difficulty in Singapore, but the fact is they frequently do surface."
+Ms Yvonne Lee Ching Ling, an assistant professor of law at NUS, wrote a letter to the Straits Times Forum as a reply to Janadas's article.
+Janadas has maintained that "Critical analyses surface with difficulty in Singapore, but the fact is they frequently do surface."

 "Can mum, mum and kids make a family?"

 On 7 July 2007, Janadas Devan wrote an article in The Straits Times entitled "Can mum, mum and kids make a family?" where he advocated the formation of same-sex marriages in Singapore.
 He cited a personal anecdote of a female friend in the United States who had married another woman, with two healthy children and living an otherwise normal life.
 He wrote:

 What will those who hold that homosexuality is against the laws of God say when it is definitively established that homosexuality has a genetic basis?
 That God deliberately made a mistake with the DNA of gays — and wishes us to persecute them for his mistake?